yangobeil/book-recommendation/README.md

 # Book recommendation system

 This repository shows all the code necessary to build an engine to recommend books based on similar summaries.
-Details about the project can be found in THIS ARTICLE and the app has been released on [heroku](https://recommending-books.herokuapp.com/) and is available on [RapidAPI](https://rapidapi.com/yangobeil/api/recommending-books).
+Details about the project can be found in [this article](https://yan-gobeil.medium.com/how-simple-is-it-to-build-an-end-to-end-item-based-recommender-system-90f6d959e7c2) and the app has been released on [heroku](https://recommending-books.herokuapp.com/) and is available on [RapidAPI](https://rapidapi.com/yangobeil/api/recommending-books).

 The notebook `data.ipynb` contains the code used to scrape book data from [leslibraires.com](leslibraires.com) and